 The Nokia 7.1 comes with dual rear cameras.
 ZEISS Optics optimized both lenses for improved performance.
 The main sensor is 12 MP with f/1.8 aperture, while the second sensor is a 5 MP monochrome shooter with f/2.4 aperture.
 The latter is a depth sensor, providing additional details when taking a photo.

 The cameras also support HDR and bokeh mode.
 While they do lack optical image stabilization, there is electronic image stabilization (EIS).
 EIS is inferior to OIS, but does offer some help in low light and reduces shaking in videos.

 Finally, as with all ZEISS Optics lenses, Nokia includes their new Pro Camera Mode for additional control over camera settings while remaining easy to access.
 The 8 MP front-facing camera is AI-enhanced and contains facial recognition.

-The Nokia 7.1 will ship on October 28.
-Pre-orders start today at Amazon, Best Buy, and B&H. You will also be able to try out demo units at select Best Buy stores beginning November 4.
+The Nokia 7.1 is available now at Amazon, Best Buy, and B&H. You will also be able to try out demo units at select Best Buy stores starting November 4.
 The Nokia 7.1 will come in two colors, Midnight Blue and Gloss Steel.
 The price starts at $349.

 The Nokia 7.1 is another solid budget device from HMD.
 It adds real value at this price point which is typically filled with products using cheap parts and low specification.
 Not only is Nokia 7.1 introducing a new display known as PureDisplay technology, it providing dual cameras and the promise of two software updates and three years of security patches.